The trials of young love are the last thing Mr Bennet wants to deal with. But life doesn’t always give him what he wants.

-To help John, Mr Bennet must emerge from his beloved library and face the challenges of the tearoom and dance floor one more time.
-In doing so, he finds his own romantic past catching up with him.
+To help John, Mr Bennet must emerge from his beloved library and face the terrifying challenges of the tearoom and dance floor.
+In doing so, he is forced to confront the memories of his own past.

-In this Pride and Prejudice variation, Mark Brownlow takes you on an Austenesque journey full of wry humour and Regency romance (with a few slices of sponge cake).
+In this Pride and Prejudice variation, Mark Brownlow takes you on an Austenesque journey full of wry humour, with a touch of Regency romance and a slice or two of sponge cake.

 “As you get older, Lizzy, you will discover that life does not